Enrique Peña Nieto: Family life

 Peña Nieto with family in Atlacomulco on the 2012 election day.

 In 1993, Peña Nieto married his first wife, Mónica Pretelini (1965–2007).
 The couple had three children.
 Peña Nieto had two children outside his first marriage.
 Pretelini died on 11 January 2007 as the result of an epileptic episode.
 Pretelini played a supporting role during the campaign of Peña Nieto's governorship.
 In 2008, Peña Nieto began a relationship with Televisa soap opera actress Angélica Rivera, whom he had hired to help publicize his political campaign for the State of Mexico.
 The couple married in November 2010.
 After his tenure as president ended, Rivera announced their divorce on 8 February 2019.
 Peña Nieto began dating Mexican model Tania Ruiz Eichelmann weeks after his separation with Rivera.
-He and Eichelmann lived together in Madrid; on January 2023 they announced that they broke up.
+He and Eichelmann lived together in Madrid; in January 2023 they announced that they broke up.

 Peña Nieto is the cousin of Alfredo del Mazo Maza, who was the governor of the State of Mexico from 2017 to 2023, of which his grandfather, father, distant uncle Arturo Montiel, as well as himself, have previously been governors.